anareyna/fronty/README.md

 To get started, make sure you have [node.js](http://nodejs.org/) installed.
 Open the terminal and change directory to `fronty/`.

 * Install npm dependencies.
     ```
     npm install
     ```
-* Install bower dependencies.
-    ```
-    bower install
-    ```
 * Run all the default gulp tasks.
     ```
     gulp
     ```
 * Open project in browser and watch for file changes.
     ```
     gulp watch
     ```